-Unit VIII: Recent Advancement in Forensic Science and Laws relating to it
+Unit VIII: Recent Advancement in Forensic Science and Laws Relating to It (9 Hrs)

 - a) Narco Analysis

 - b) Brain Mapping

 - c) Polygraph

 - d) Forensic DNA Fingerprinting

 - e) Their admissibility before Court

 - 1. Report of visit to the court in civil suit - 2.
 Report of visit to the court in criminal trial - 3.
 Report of visit to a forensic laboratory in Pune